NelsonBilber/design.patterns.Gof/Behavioural Patterns/Chain-of-responsibility/README.md

 #Chain-of-responsibility

-Pass the request along the chain until and object handlers it.
+Pass the request along the chain until and object handle it.